MSN Program Director

 Complete online application and pay $45 non-refundable application fee.

-- Regular admission requires a cumulative undergraduate grade point average of at least 3.0 (on a 4.0 scale) and verification of work experience.
+3. Regular admission requires a cumulative undergraduate grade point average of at least 3.0 (on a 4.0 scale) and verification of work experience

-- For AG-ACNP: A minimum of 1 year of critical care experience, is required (this can include emergency room, ICU or intermediate acute care experience) prior to registering for the first specialty course (AG-ACNP NURS 7037, 7039, 7041). *
+5. Minimum 1 year of recent critical care experience is required (this can include emergency room, ICU or intermediate acute care experience) prior to registering for the first specialty course

-- Verification of a current, unencumbered RN license and expiration date in the state in which the student is licensed and practices, and will be completing practicum hours.
+7. Verification of a current, unencumbered RN license and expiration date in the state in which the student is licensed and practices and will be completing practicum hours

-*Please use Supplemental Employment Verification form to verify clinical hours and experience.
+Applicants will complete a Supplemental Employment Verification form as part of the application process.
+This is used to verify *recent clinical hours and experience.

-- For AG-ACNP Only: Current ACLS certification required prior to the start of practicums
+• Current ACLS certification required prior to the start of clinicals

-- Youngstown State University online nursing program must meet the standards of the state(s) in which we possess authority to provide education and may only admit students from states in which we have approval.
-Online nursing program students must complete the program in the state of Ohio, Pennsylvania, West Virginia, Michigan, or Florida.
+The YSU online nursing programs must meet the standards of the state(s) in which authority is approved to provide education and may only admit students from those states.
+Online nursing students must complete the program in the state of Ohio, Pennsylvania, West Virginia, Michigan, or Florida.

 The areas of coursework in the MSN program include core courses, and one of the following options: